 When looking for digitally stored, it is important that an investigator abide by four basic principles:

-Maintaining an Audit Trail - The investigator searching for evidence should create and preserve a record of how any evidence was found, with that record being of sufficient detail that an independent third party can carry out the same steps in order to replicate the results of the original forensic investigation.
+Maintain an Audit Trail: The investigator searching for evidence should create and preserve a record of how any evidence was found, with that record being of sufficient detail that an independent third party can carry out the same steps in order to replicate the results of the original forensic investigation.

 Ideally, data will be obtained from a device that is turned off.
 The forensic investigator will make an exact copy of the information stored on the original storage medium, using tools that make no changes to the original data.
 All subsequent analysis is performed from the copy.

 Sometimes it's not possible to power down the computer on which the original data is stored.
 If that's the case, it is necessary to make a hot copy of the data, running a program on the computer that allows the examiner to obtain an exact copy of the data as it exists at the time the program is run.

 The process of making a hot copy requires making changes to the original data, and thus must be handled with great care such that the forensic examiner can establish why it was necessary to obtain the data from a device that was not shut down, that proper protocols were followed to minimize any changes, and that the process used did not cause any changes that might have affected the evidence recovered from the device.

 The exact process for analyzing data and recovering possible evidence can be case specific.

 - In some situations the process will be relatively simple, with the evidence obtained simply by examining files found within the stored data.

 - Sometimes a more in-depth analysis will recover data from files that have been deleted, even when they're partially overwritten.